HealthCatalyst/healthcareai-r/inst/docs/clustering/Kmeans-clustering.md

 ### Step 3: Compare the clustering result with the original labels

-The confusion matrix showes that all iris setosa are assigned to cluster 2.
+The confusion matrix shows that all iris setosa are assigned to cluster 2.
 78% of iris versicolor and 28% of iris virginica are assigned to cluster 1.
 22% of iris versicolor and 72% of iris virginica are assigned to cluster 3.
 Hence the best way to label the clusters is to label cluster 1 with versicolor, cluster 2 with setosa and cluster 3 with virginica.

 ```r